Apple issues an urgent warning: Do not call back scam messages.

 The content often mentions large transactions being blocked or suspicious logins, accompanied by fake incident codes.
 Users are tricked into calling a fake hotline number, where fraudsters impersonate Apple employees to obtain information.

 Apple insists it never asks for passwords, verification codes, or financial data over the phone.
-If you receive a call from someone claiming to be from Apple, the safest thing to do is hang up immediately.
+If you receive a call from someone claiming to be from Apple, the safest course of action is to hang up immediately.
 Users must adhere to the "Zero Trust" principle: do not click on suspicious links, and do not share OTPs or screenshots.